WE CAUGHT UP WITH

 I already knew a couple of people working at Gray Dawes and the profile and history of the company really appealed to me.
 The Head of Sales at the time approached me with a job offer and I jumped at the opportunity.
 I came in at a time when the sales team was still growing – we didn’t have a slide deck and there wasn’t much of a marketing team, so we pretty much built everything from scratch.

 Now I’m a Senior Sales Manager.
-The majority of my role involves meeting new prospects from companies who are looking for someone like Gray Dawes to partner up with and manage their travel.
+The majority of my role involves meeting new prospects from companies who are looking for someone like Gray Dawes to partner with and to manage their travel.

 I spend a lot of time learning all about different companies, finding out what is important to them, what they are doing in their industry space, and how Gray Dawes might be able to improve their experience – it’s normally a very long list of things!